COVID-19 Data Resources

 Additional documentation on the data sources and methods are available via daily updates from DPH; a repository of daily update reports is posted here.
 Rate calculations are based on population estimates from DPH.
 A report on COVID-19 race and ethnicity data at the state level and in the ten largest towns can be downloaded here.

 Data are reported separately by town, county and for the state.
 Totals from town and county-level data may not reconcile with state totals due to records that are pending address validation.

 Administrative data have some indicators of the economic impact of COVID-19.

 Data on unemployment claims in Connecticut can be found on the Department of Labor's website.
 Data on daily and weekly applications to the Department of Social Services before and during the COVID-19 pandemic are updated weekly.
+Data on distribution of PPP Loans to Connecticut Businesses from the Small Business Administration are posted as they are updated.
 Other measures of economic impact and recovery can be accessed via the Opportunity Insights Economic Tracker.

 A congregate setting is an environment where a group of people reside, meet, or gather in close proximity for either a limited or extended period of time.
 Examples include long-term care facilities, schools, and prisons.
 Some Connecticut state agencies are publishing data on COVID-19 and congregate settings, including:

 School Learning Model Indicators

 The Connecticut Department of Health (DPH) and the Department of Education (CSDE) have identified four indicators to support local school district decision-making on the level of in-person, hybrid (blended), and remote learning model for Pre K-12 education.
 The four indicators are summarized by county in the table below.

 More detail about the school learning model indicators can be found on the CT School Learning Model Indicators page.
 The dataset CT School Learning Model Indicators by County (14-day metrics) summarizes the indicators by county.